-In the world of 3D printing, we often speak of the resolution of the machines.
-Because 3D printing is such an accurate procedure, the resolution is in the size of microns.
+In the world of 3D printing we often speak of the 3D printer resolution of the machines.
+Because 3D printing is such an accurate procedure, the accuracy of 3D printers is in the size of microns.
 A micron is one thousandth of a millimeter, so it is extremely small.
 By displaying the 3D printer resolution, the buyer has a general idea of what the printer is capable of.
 There is more to the story, however.

 3 types of deviation

 While the 3D printer resolution is very important, you also need to use the best material for your design.
-Even when you have the most accurate machine on the market, it’s possible that there’s a slight deviation.
+Even when you have the most accurate 3D printer on the market, it’s possible that there’s a slight deviation.
 It might be too small to spot with the human eye, but it might make the difference between a functional print and one you can’t use.
-Therefore it’s important to know that there are three types of possible deviations in 3D printing: machine-, material- and end result deviation.
+Therefore it’s important to know that there are three types of possible deviations when we speak of the 3D printer resolution: machine-, material- and end result deviation.

 1 – Machine deviation